DW01/traktor-docs/engine/architecture.md

 This server pattern gives you clean extension points.
 Want to add telemetry?
 Create a telemetry server.
 Need custom networking?
 Implement a custom network server.

 The runtime also introduces **States** (sometimes called Stages in the codebase).
-States represent high-level modes of your application—think main menu, gameplay, loading screen, or pause menu.
+States represent high-level modes of your application.
+Think main menu, gameplay, loading screen, or pause menu.
 Each state can create, update, and destroy its own set of entities and resources.
 This makes it easy to manage transitions between different parts of your game.

 ### Layer 4: Editor Framework